Eric Harris and Dylan Klebold: Personalities

+Initial high school activity

+Computer use

-Harris and Klebold linked their personal computers on a network and played video games over the Internet.
-Harris created a set of levels for the game Doom, which later became known as the "Harris levels".
+Amid a technological boom, Harris, Klebold, and their group of friends owned personal computers, which allowed them to remain active on the internet.
+They also connected their computers on a private server to play first-person shooter games together, including Doom II and Quake.
+In 1996, Harris began creating a set of levels for Doom II, which later infamously became known as the "Harris levels".
 The levels are downloadable over the internet through Doom WADs.

-Harris had a web presence under the handle "REB" (short for Rebel, a nod to the nickname of Columbine High's sports teams) and other online aliases, including "Rebldomakr", "Rebdoomer", and "Rebdomine".
-Klebold went by the names "VoDKa" and "VoDkA", after the alcoholic beverage.
-Harris had various websites that hosted Doom and Quake files, as well as team information for those with whom he gamed online.
-The sites openly espoused hatred for people in their neighborhood and the world in general.
-When the pair began experimenting with pipe bombs, they posted results of the explosions on the websites.
-The website was shut down by America Online after the shootings and was preserved for the FBI.
+Harris maintained a significant online presence under the handle "REB" (short for Rebel, a nod to the mascot of Columbine High) and other aliases, including "Rebldomakr", "Rebdoomer", and "Rebdomine".
+Klebold went by the names "VoDKa" and "VoDkA", after the alcoholic beverage and as a play on his initials.
+Harris operated various websites that hosted his Doom and Quake files, as well as information about the teams with whom he gamed online.
+These websites were shut down by America Online hours after the shootings and preserved for the FBI.

+Harris was described as a good student and respectful towards teachers.
+Klebold was known to be intelligent, pursuing advanced coursework, though he was reportedly apathetic about paying attention in class and maintaining his grades.
+He and Harris, along with their friend Zack Heckler, were involved in video and sound productions and worked as computer assistants, helping to maintain Columbine High School's network.
+In October 1997, however, all three had their privileges revoked and were suspended after gaining unauthorized access to students' locker combinations.